davidkeeton/rpi-sensors/README.md

 Day 1.
 Installed 2 useful driver paks relavent to the sensors I have.
 DHT22 - Adafruit_DHT Python Pak
-Raspi-Driver-SBS30 for the SBS Sensor modified output of log file to output data only and changed datapath (sps-sql(mod).py)
+Raspi-Driver-SBS30 for the SBS Sensor modified output of log file to output data only and changed log path (sps30-service(modified).py)

 Initialised Maria db with following structure